3 Insanely Rare and Valuable Atari 2600 Games You Wish You Owned

-The game features a very distinct design, as it comes in light blue, and it has a t-shaped handle on the top.
-It’s actually very cool looking, and if you ever happened upon one, you would know you found it right away.
-If you have Air Raid in your collection, I, and collectors around the world, envy you.
+The cartridge features a distinct design.
+It comes in light blue, and it has a T-shaped handle on the top.
+Though it’s wildly different than most Atari 2600 games, it actually looks pretty cool.
+If you ever happened upon one, you would know it right away.
+Anyone with Air Raid in their collection has made collectors around envious.

-This game was not even known about by Atari collectors until 2007.
+This game was not even known by Atari collectors until 2007.
 It was all but lost to history until someone found it at a garage sale.
-The reason Red Sea Crossing was so hard to come by is that it’s a Christian game that was only sold by mail order.
-On top of that, only one ad for the game’s original release has actually been found, which explains why no one bought it when it was new.
+Red Sea Crossing was so hard to come by because it was only sold by mail order.
+On top of that, people have only found one ad for the game’s original release, which explains why no one bought it (or even heard of it) when it was new.

-Sadly, this game has never been sold to the public, so it’s hard to put a true value on it.
-That being said, there is a record of a $6,500 offer on a copy, so that’s really all we have to go on.
-Perhaps more copies will surface someday, but for now, this is easily one of the rarest video games available on all platforms, and one that collectors the world over would be willing to pay insane amounts of money to have in their collection.
+This game has never been sold to the public, so it’s hard to put a true value on it.
+The only record is of a $6,500 offer on a copy, so that’s really all we have to go on.
+Perhaps more copies will surface someday, but for now, this is easily one of the rarest video games available, and one that collectors the world over would be willing to pay insane amounts of money to have in their collection.

-For game collectors the world over, these are the Atari 2600 games they wish they had.
-I know I do!
-How about you?
 Do you own any of these incredibly rare games?
-Are you going to look for them next time you to a garage sale?
+Are you going to look for them next time you’re at a garage sale?
 What are the rarest games in your collection?
 Hit the comments section below and let us know!